How does Vehicle Air Conditioning work?

 A vehicle’s air conditioning system does not create cold air.
 It actually takes the heat and moisture out of the air that is already in your car, leaving behind cooler air.

-If the refrigerant level gets low, the a/c system can still operate, even though it may loose some of it’s cooling effect, or it can shorten the cycle of operation, and it can cause damage due to the compressor not being properly lubricated while operating.
+If the refrigerant level gets low, the a/c system can still operate, even though it may lose some of its cooling effects, or it can shorten the cycle of operation, and it can cause damage due to the compressor not being properly lubricated while operating.
 Checking pressures of the a/c system while in operation can give an indication of low freon/refrigerant, but it cannot tell you how low the refrigerant is.
 If the freon/refrigerant level is low, it is due to a leak that has developed in the system.

-If you’re a/c system is not working properly, it is a good idea to have your trusted repair facility perform some basic checks.
-Check the operation of the compressor, it’s clutch and belt, check the high and low pressures of the system while operating, check proper control panel operation, check heater blower fan and engine cooling fan operation, check for restrictions in the system, check for proper air flow through the condenser and evaporator, check for any obvious leaks.
+If your a/c system is not working properly, it is a good idea to have your trusted repair facility perform some basic checks.
+Check the operation of the compressor, it's clutch and belt, check the high and low pressures of the system while operating, check proper control panel operation, check heater blower fan and engine cooling fan operation, check for restrictions in the system, check for proper airflow through the condenser and evaporator, check for any obvious leaks.

 Posted on Mar 05, 2021 by Panel Beater Directory